Frequently Asked Questions

-Registration may be credited to a future camp or refunded (minus $10 processing fee) until 14 days before a scheduled camp.
+Registration may be rescheduled or credited to a future camp or class (minus $5 processing fee) until 21 days before a scheduled camp.
 Rescheduling is subject to space availability.

-Within 14 days of a camp day, refunds/credits are only available if a waitlisted camper takes the spot (processing fee still applies) Camps often sell out well in advance.
+Within 21 days of a camp day, credits are only available if a waitlisted camper takes the spot (processing fee still applies).
+Camps often sell out well in advance.
 The further in advance you tell us about your camper’s change of plans, the more likely it is that we fill your spot.

-Registrations cancelled before May 31 will be issued minus the $100 non-refundable portion of tuition or switched to any other available camp week or program for a $5 processing fee.
+Registrations cancelled before May 31 will be issued as a refund minus the $100 non-refundable portion of tuition or credited to any other available camp week or program for a $5 processing fee.

-Refunds will only be issued after May 31 if a waitlisted camper takes the available spot, but switching weeks is still be option, space permitting, but the $100 deposit is non-refundable and non-transferable at this point.
+Refunds and credits will only be issued after May 31 if a waitlisted camper takes the available spot.
+Switching weeks is still be option, space permitting, but the $100 deposit is non-refundable and non-transferable at this point.

-Because your reservation represents a space in camp that was held for you and not available for purchase by other students, there are no refunds issued after the dates listed above.
-Under extraordinary circumstances, we will suspend registration to be used in a later session.
+Because your reservation represents a space in camp that was held for you and not available for purchase by other campers, there are no refunds issued after the dates listed above.

 We hate to cancel camp.
 We know parents are counting on camp and our staff are counting on the work.
 If we cancel camp, we issue refunds.